Selfless Service: A service which is performed without any expectation of result or award for the person performing it.

 Finding a Battle Rhythm

 Lucky for me, Justin was an 82nd Airborne Calvary Scout, and he knew his shit.
 He was able to teach me what I needed to know to better relate to and more effectively train SOF Soldiers.
 Justin probably knew more than most about the SOF way of life because he had his sights set on becoming a Green Beret, but unfortunately a training accident took that option off the table.
 Shortly after we got married he made the decision to separate from the Army and pursue a different dream: becoming a North Carolina Wildlife Law Enforcement Officer.
 He was a Sheepdog by nature and he loved the outdoors, so this job was right up his alley.
 The interview process was long and intense, but I have never seen a man work at something so hard.
 He read every book about Game Wardens that he could get his hands on, studied relentlessly for his murder board, and was constantly in the gym or out on a run to prepare for the Police Officer Physical Abilities Test.
 Once his mind was made up, there was no stopping him.
 And he never did anything half-assed.
 Well, it paid off for him.
-Out of about 2,000 applicants, he was one of 20 selected for training.
+He was one of 20 selected for training.
 He graduated training the day our son was born.
-He was overflowing pride that day.
+He was overflowing with pride that day.

 More Than an Injury